tmolteno/disko/README.md

 ## TODO

 * Add a --full-sphere option which fixes the sphere in celestial coordinates, and then points the phase center of an observation correctly.
 Requires a beam pattern to be specified (or at least a hemispherical beam).
 A beam is a sky vector mask.
 I.e., should fall to zero 'outside' the beam.
+* Deal with flagging, output residuals in a way that can be used to flag in the measurement set.

 ## Changelog